algolia/autocomplete/packages/website/docs/using-dynamic-sources-based-on-query.md

   }
 }

-Learn how to use conditional sources depending on the query.
+Learn how to show different results depending on the query.

 You may want to change which [sources](sources) you use depending on the query.
 A typical pattern is to display a different source when the query is empty and switch once the user starts typing.